Rusydy/rusydy.github.io/_posts/2024/2024-12-15-workplace-conflict-mediation-strategy.md

 ### Influence Through Structured Communication

-In this scenario, you adeptly used the opportunity to guide the conversation toward a favorable resolution while maintaining an image of collaboration and openness.
+In this scenario, you adeptly used the opportunity to guide the conversation toward a favourable resolution while maintaining an image of collaboration and openness.
 This approach involves subtle tactics to shape perceptions and outcomes without appearing overbearing.
 By positioning the discussion as a mutual alignment effort, you avoid confrontation while subtly steering the narrative.

 ### The Psychology Behind Your Actions